El-Dev-g/p-commerce/README.md

-# Curated Finds - Admin Dashboard & Backend
+# p-commerce - Admin Dashboard & Backend

-This project serves as the central admin dashboard and API backend for the "Curated Finds" e-commerce store.
+This project serves as the central admin dashboard and API backend for the "p-commerce" e-commerce store.

 ## Architecture Overview